zahrai98/shenasa/README.md

 for more information you can run <code>python separator.py  -h </code>

 <h4 id="license">License</h4>
-separator is licensed under the MIT license
+separator is licensed under the <a href="https://opensource.org/licenses/MIT">MIT</a> license